trela/qikify/Readme.md

 # Qikify

-  MVC framework for adaptive test and semiconductor data analysis built on [scikits.learn](http://scikit-learn.sourceforge.net/), and [numpy](http://numpy.scipy.org/) using Python.
+  Qikify is an MVC framework for adaptive test and semiconductor data analysis built on [scikits.learn](http://scikit-learn.sourceforge.net/), and [numpy](http://numpy.scipy.org/) using Python.